Don’t let the multi-million-dollar marketing budgets of giants like Amazon and Walmart discourage you:

 2. Create a “Small Business Saturday” campaign.

-If you choose to leave the BFCM ad battles to the retail giants, you should divert that energy into a Small Business Saturday campaign.
+If you choose to leave the BFCM ad battles to major retailers, you should divert that energy into a Small Business Saturday campaign.

 If you’re a local business, consider running hyper-targeted campaigns to shoppers in your community.
 Promote your brand values and small business status in your social media posts, and use your messaging to emphasize giving back and supporting local companies.